Reading

 Useful Expressions

 TEACHER: Hi!
 What can I get you?
-YOU: Can I have a ___, please?
-TEACHER: Anything else?
-YOU: And a ___, please.
-TEACHER: That's $___.
-YOU: Here you are.
+YOU: Can I have a sandwich, please? (or burger / toast) TEACHER: Anything else?
+YOU: And a coffee, please. (or tea / juice / water / Coke) TEACHER: Anything else?
+YOU: Yes, one more — a ___, please.
+TEACHER: That's $___. (teacher adds up from menu) YOU: How much?
+Here you are.
 TEACHER: Thanks.
 Here's your change.
+(Try a SECOND order with totally different items — challenge: spend exactly $10!)

 Let's Talk